FatihYcan/Stock-App/README.md

 - **Sales and Purchases Table:** Presents sales and purchases data visually and provides the opportunity to edit and delete.
 - **Persist:** Redux state is stored in the browser so data is not lost when the user refreshes the page.
 - **Advanced Style and Design:** Modern and user-friendly interface with Tailwind CSS.
-- **User Registration Page:** Provides a form for users to register and increases user experience with form validation.

 ## Technologies